The 20 Best Legius Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-Melissa Burgess is a Hematologist Oncology provider in Pittsburgh, Pennsylvania.
+Melissa Burgess, MD, is an assistant professor at the University of Pittsburgh School of Medicine and a medical oncologist.
+She specializes in the treatment of soft tissue and bone sarcomas and Merkel cell carcinoma.
 Dr. Burgess is rated as an Experienced provider by MediFind in the treatment of Legius Syndrome.
 Her top areas of expertise are Adult Soft Tissue Sarcoma, Liposarcoma, Merkel Cell Carcinoma, Chondrosarcoma, and Gamma Knife Radiosurgery.

 Avery C. Capone